workhard-finance/dao-app-starter/README.md

 6. Go to metamask setup and add your local network to metamask with network id 31337.
 Usually you may change the network id of localhost:8545 from 1337 to 31337
 7. Enjoy UI testing.

+## Tips for testing

+1. If you restart your local hardhat node, don't forget to reset your account in the metamask advanced menu.